Mineric/Data-Structure-Notes/Hashtable.md

 * Therefore, same hash values key may be generated for several items **(in case store items become more than two.)**
 * In that case, different values with different hash key may be stored under same `bucket` hash values index.
 * This is called hash collision. <br/>
+* Hash collison are unavoidable with limited data space and resources.
+* There are several methods to solve hash collision.
+One of the example is **Separate Chaining** method which store collided values as `linked lists` in the same index.
-**Note: In most language this collided values are stored as `linked lists` a type of data strucuture in the same index.
+**Note: In most language this collided values are stored as `linked lists` a type of data strucuture.
 For example, an array of size(2) as below.**

 ```python
 {["a" , 1] , [ ["b" , 2], ["c" , 3] , … , ["j" , 7] ]}